 YDC Summer Camp at Dover-Foxcroft

-The YDC summer camp serves up to 48 students with three two-week camps.
+The YDC summer camp serves up to 48 students with two two-week camps.
 The camp content is focused on reading, social skills, learning about the community, lots of hands-on outdoor activities and FUN!
 Food and facilities are provided by local churches, families and Dover-Foxcroft.
 Our campers participate in many field trips including visiting the Library, Skyline Drive, farms, and the Sheriff’s Office and meeting with Deputies, Firemen and Rescue Squad personnel.
 The summer camp has helped many campers retain or enhance their reading skills giving them a great start when returning to school.

 YDC provides scholarship funds for our students to have a chance to participate and experience new activities and programs in athletics, arts, science, and other fields.
 We want kids to reach out to their dreams.